bigbluey/Surfs-Up/README.md

 #### Routes
 * `/api/v1.0/precipitation`
-  * Convert the query results to a Dictionary using `date` as the key and `prcp` as the value
+  * Convert the Query Results to a Dictionary Using `date` as the Key and `prcp` as the Value
   * Return the JSON representation of the dictionary

 * `/api/v1.0/stations`